-Barton Cougar Athletics and You - Complying with NJCAA and KJCCC Rules and Regulations (To print and view in separate document click here, for the 2016-17 KJCCC Bylaws click here and for the Region VI Bylaws to here)
+Barton Cougar Athletics and You - Complying with NJCAA and KJCCC Rules and Regulations (To print and view in separate document click here, for the 2018-19 KJCCC By-Laws click here and for the Region VI By-Laws to here)

 The Barton Community College Athletics department is grateful to the many alumni, donors, fans and friends who support the Cougars each year.
 One of the most important qualities of any intercollegiate athletic program is integrity.
 As a member of the National Junior College Athletic Association and the Kansas Jayhawk Community College Conference, Barton has a responsibility to educate administrators, coaches, student-athletes and other representatives of institutional athletic interests about the rules that could affect their association with the program.
 Barton Athletics is striving to remain in compliance with the guidelines of the NJCAA and the KJCCC.